 Some works already exist in the literature that propose the construction of such an Attenuation Map [3] [2], through learning of content-specific pixel-wise maps that balance luminance reduction (hence energy reduction) with contrast enhancement.

+Error!
+Reference source not fond.
 Table 1 shows measures of luminance reduction for different reduction modes and for our independent implementation of the method proposed in [3].

 Table 1 - Power reduction statistics based on our independent implementation of the method [3].
 Power measurements have been made on a SONY OLED KD - 55AF9 display (55'', HD).
 The power consumption of the device is 60 Watts when a black image is displayed.